Skip to main content

 Hosted pages are currently served on the gumloopagents.com domain only.
 Custom domains are not supported at this time.

 Yes.
-Users must sign in through Gumloop authentication to access a hosted page.
+Users are prompted to sign in when they first visit a hosted page.
+If they don’t already have a Gumloop account, one is created during the sign-in process.
 This ensures secure access and proper credit tracking.

 Access is controlled through Gumloop’s standard sharing and permissions system.
-Only users you’ve shared the agent with (at Use-Only level or above) can use the hosted page.
+Users need at least Use-Only level access to the agent.
+This can come from being directly shared into the agent, being a member of the agent’s workspace project, or having organization-level access.
 Organization admins can also restrict hosted pages entirely via App Rules.

 Changing the alias updates the URL.
 Existing conversations are preserved in the agent’s chat history and remain accessible to users who sign in again on the new URL.